zakipauzi/hologram-101/README.md

 setup is placed in front of the user.
 The user will be able to interact with the model through the following:

-* Gaze: The cursor follows your gaze and lands on object for you to interact with it.
+* Gaze: The cursor follows your gaze and lands on object for you to interact with it
-* Gesture: Do an air gesture on the floating balls to make it fall.
+* Gesture: Do an air gesture on the floating balls to make it fall
 * Voice Input: You can also say "Drop Sphere" to make the balls drop.
-You can also say "Reset World" to reset the model to original position.
+You can also say "Reset World" to reset the model to original position
-* Spatial Sound: The background music comes from the object through spatial sound.
+* Spatial Sound: The background music comes from the object through spatial sound
-* Spatial Mapping: You can see the room mapped out in white triangles.
+* Spatial Mapping: You can see the room mapped out in white triangles

 ## Getting Started